 Provide details of any changes in directors, officers or committee members.

-Not applicable.
-Mahony Cai resigned Oct 8 2019
+Not applicable

 Discuss any trends which are likely to impact the Issuer including trends in the Issuer’s market(s) or political/regulatory trends.

 The most significant trends and uncertainties identified by management as potentially impacting its business and financial condition are: (i) the changing legal and regulatory environment in the United States with respect to the production and sale of cannabis and hemp as well as their derivative products, including the differences that exist between state and federal laws; (ii) the ability of companies who may receive funds from the sale of cannabis and cannabis related products to adequately track and legally transfer such funds, especially in the United States; and (ii) With the passing of the Hemp Farming Act in the United States, there remains uncertainly regarding the administration of the rules.